-The bottom part of Table 1 reports summary statistics for the two measures of background risk along with the estimated variances of the firms shocks.
-We find that the average variance of earnings growth in our sample is 0.05, with a standard deviation of 0.11; both figures are small compared to those estimated from survey data (e.g. Gourinchas and Parker, 2002 and Cocco et al. 2005) partly reflecting absence of measurement error in our measure of earnings.
+The bottom part of Table 1 reports summary statistics for our measures of labour market risk along with the estimated variances of the firms shocks.
+We find that the average variance of earnings growth in our sample is 0.05, with a standard deviation of 0.11; both figures are small compared to those estimated from survey data (e.g. Gourinchas and Parker, 2002; Cocco et al., 2005) partly reflecting absence of measurement error in our measure of earnings.
 In contrast, the variance of firm value added growth is much larger (0.16), with an extremely large standard deviation of 0.49.
-Finally, the risk of firm bankruptcy (the other measure of background risk we are going to use) in 2010 is small (0.2%).
-However, the consequences of involuntary job loss associated with firm destruction may be quite disastrous, at least for some workers, due to scarring effects.12 Allowing for job loss risk we can study the role of idiosyncratic tail background risk in households financial decisions whose importance for assets pricing has been recently stressed by Schmidt (2015).13
+Finally, the last three rows report measures of the risk of firm closure and of job loss based on firm turnover.
+The first risk appears contained-the average probability of firm closure is 0.2%.
+However, the consequences of involuntary job loss associated with firm bankruptcy may be quite disastrous, at least for some workers, due to scarring effects.
+21 Allowing for job loss risk we can study the role of idiosyncratic tail background risk in households financial decisions whose importance for assets pricing has been recently stressed by Schmidt (2016).
+22 The last rows in the table report descriptive statistics on our second proxy of job loss risk (firm-specific excess job separation rates).
+These rates are centred around zero (by design) and their standard deviation is around 19%.
+There are no significant differences between education levels.